gdmello/t.i.l/javascript.md

    this.school = school
 }
 ```
 `Object.call` function enables a prototype constructor call from anywhere in the source and invokes the prototype within the current context.
+See furthe details in the reference link.

 Copy Object properties
 ----------------------